JTronLabs/GoogleSheetsTaxCalculator/README.md

 There are 3 basic functions: `TaxAmount(income, state)`, `TaxRateFromBrackets(income, taxInfo)`, and location specific functions.

-`TaxAmount` is a convenience function, where you can plug in your state and the proper location specific functions will be called.
+`TaxAmount(income, state)` is a convenience function, where you can plug in your state and the proper location specific functions will be called.

-`TaxRateFromBrackets` takes an income and information about the local tax rates, and calculates how much your taxes will be.
+`TaxRateFromBrackets(income, taxInfo)` calculates how much your taxes will be.
 It actually does the calulations and work.

 Location specific functions exist for Federal [ex: `FederalTaxAmt(income)`] and state [ex: `WisconsinTaxAmt(income)`] income taxes.
+Inside these functions are the tax bracket definitions and a call to `TaxRateFromBrackets` to figure out how much the final tax cost will be.

 Supported States: